julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Smoke has always been more than perfume. **It was language.
 Offering.
 Defense.
 Invitation.**

 If you’re unsure whether your ritual counts as smoke cleansing or something else entirely, read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)**.
 It explains the cultural differences with clarity and respect, so your practice stays rooted in your own lineage and land.

 Avoid dangerous and sometimes deadly mistakes when working with smoke: make sure you read **[Herbs You Should Never Burn in Ritual](/never-burn-herbs/)**.

+If protecting your home from negative forces is a priority, see **[Household Defense Folk Rituals Guide](/home-protection-herbal-rituals-guide/)** to know exactly what to do and what course of action is the most relevant for your situation.

 ---